Marybeth Gasman: Biography

 She is one of the leading authorities in the country on historically black colleges (HBCUs).
-She is on the board of trustees of two Historically Black Colleges and Universities—Paul Quinn College in Dallas, TX and Morris Brown College in Atlanta, Georgia.
+She is on the board of trustees of two Historically Black Colleges and Universities—Paul Quinn College in Dallas, Texas and Morris Brown College in Atlanta, Georgia.

 Gasman served as the vice president of the history and historiography section of the American Educational Research Association from 2011 to 2014, and as the chair of the American Association of University Professor's Committee on HBCUs.
-In 2006, Gasman received the Association for the Study of Higher Education's Promising Scholar/Early Career Award, and in 2008 she won the Penn Excellence in Teaching Award and in 2017, she was awarded the Penn Provost's Award for Excellence in Ph.D Mentoring and Advising.
+In 2006, Gasman received the Association for the Study of Higher Education's Promising Scholar/Early Career Award, and in 2008 she won the Penn Excellence in Teaching Award and in 2017, she was awarded the Penn Provost's Award for Excellence in Ph.D.
+Mentoring and Advising.

 Gasman has appeared in two PBS documentaries.
 In 2022 she was in Making Black America: Through the Grapevine, written and produced by Henry Louis Gates Jr. In 2017, she appeared in Tell Them We Are Rising: The Story of Historically Black Colleges and Universities directed by Stanley Nelson Jr. and Marco Williams.
 In both documentaries she discussed her historical research related to Historically Black Colleges and Universities.
 In 2022, an interview pertaining to her book Doing the Right Thing: How Colleges and Universities Can Undo Systemic Racism in Faculty Hiring was featured on BookTV.

 On August 27, 2019, Inside Higher Education published an article about Gasman, and anonymous allegations made against her for "fostering a hypersexualized and racially insensitive climate" by former student assistants in 2017.
 An investigation did not produce public results, though "cultural" changes were allegedly made by the university.
 The Dean of the Graduate School of Education at the University of Pennsylvania did not comment on the article as the university does not comment on personnel issues.
 The University of Pennsylvania Provost said Gasman "got an excellent offer from Rutgers and chose to take it."
 On September 1, 2019, Gasman moved to Rutgers University, which, according to the university, "vetted her before appointing her as Distinguished Professor and the Samuel DeWitt Proctor Endowed Chair in Education".